pratikpalashikar/broadcast/index.md

-# Our home has been blessed, We are expecting a baby and we want to share this joy with you all !!!
+# We are expecting a baby and we want to share this joy with you all !!!

 ## Gayatri is 3 months pregnant now!

-## Khushoo and Shilpa were right from the start..We really wanted to give surprise BUT!!!
+## We really wanted to give surprise BUT Khushoo and Shilpa were right from the start !!!

 # Thank you all for your wishes !!!